Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/spare-the-dying.md

 aliases: ["Spare the Dying"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-277. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+277. Available in the SRD and the Basic Rules."
 ---
 # Spare the Dying
 *cantrip, Necromancy*